-Conventional fuses are used in the electric system to protect transformers and wires from damage during faultBurbank Water and Power - Wildfire Mitigation PlanA1-34Page | 34 conditions.
+Conventional fuses are used in the electric system to protect transformers and wires from damage during fault conditions.
 These conventional fuses are expulsive in nature and may generate electrical arcs, sparks or hot material during normal operation.
 Conventional fuse operations account for 47% of BWP's risk driver events.
 To further reduce the risk of wildfire, BWP has created a program to replace all conventional fuses in the Tier 2 HFTD with CALFIRE "Exempt" fuses as determined in the "California Power Line Fire Prevention Field Guide."
 These "Exempt" fuses clear faults faster and reduce the fault energy.
 This minimizes electrical arcs and sparks during fault events and minimizes the impact of a fault on electrical equipment along the circuit.

 By June 2022, BWP planned to replace all conventional fuses with CALFIRE "Exempt" fuses in the Priority 2.1 zone of the Tier 2 HFTD.
 The Priority 2.1 zone contains 36 transformer fuses and 7 lateral fuses.
 BWP was not able to complete this replacement due to supply chain constraints, and only 38 of the required 43 fuses could be delivered and all 38 delivered fuses were installed.
-By June 2024, BWP intends to replace the remaining transformer fuses and lateral fuses in the Tier 2 HFTD.
+By June 2024, BWP intends to replace the remaining transformer fuses and lateral fuses in the Tier 2 HFTD although ongoing supply chain constrains continue to pose a risk to completing this on schedule.
+Despite supply challenges causing delays to these replacements all received fuses are deployed to the field as soon as operationally practical.